google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-offline-web-app/step-8.markdown

 ---

 Give a little honk of the air horn.
 You now have a web app that can work offline.
-If everything was set up correctly, you should see yoru debug statements appearing in the Log section of your Service Worker on the `chrome://serviceworker-internals/` page.
+If everything was set up correctly, you should see your debug statements appearing in the Log section of your Service Worker on the `chrome://serviceworker-internals/` page.